PL

 The world's first automatic train control system

-Engineer Jan Józef Baranowski proposed the world's first automatic train traffic control system.
-Baranowski's semaphore allowed for automatic control of traffic using a system of levers, cables, and mercury pumps, which secured the path of travel.
-His Baranowski system was installed, among other places, in North London, on the Paris - Strasbourg main line, and Genoa - Turin.
+Engineer Jan Józef Baranowski proposed the world's first automatic train control system.
+Baranowski's semaphore allowed for automatic traffic management by utilizing a system of levers, pull cords, and mercury pumps that secured the travel route.
+His system was implemented in northern London, on the Paris - Strasbourg main line, and between Genoa and Turin.

 1859